 At the store, look at the difference between organic / inorganic examples of the same vegetable.
 Do they look equally vital?
 Equally nourishing?
 You can do the same thing in the meat section.
 Non-GMO products are usually smaller and more brightly colored.
 This tells you that the food is more concentrated with nutrition and vitality.
 It will make you work less to receive it's benefits.
 Your ancestors enjoyed these nutrient dense foods.
 Why not reclaim that birthright?

 It may seem like organic foods are too expensive for your budget.
-I have two daughters, and share your passion for economy and efficiency.
+I have 5 kids, and share your passion for economy and efficiency.
 Here is my list of inexpensive organic foods.